 2. Forest product value chains and FUG capacity improved:

-Capacity building to FUGs for (i) development of technical and business skills and value chain for deadwood processing, branding, and marketing, and for relations with the private sector; (ii) development of marketing plans for deadwood; and (iii) improvement of SFM, including (a) implementation of forest management plans, (b) collection of deadwood, (c) community-based forest management planning for FUGs, including deadwood extraction limits, and management of collected wood, including FUG umbrella organizations’ strengthening, and (d) survey of volume and types of deadwood and non-timber forest products.
+Capacity building to FUGs for development of technical and business skills and value chain for deadwood processing, branding, and marketing, and for relations with the private sector; development of marketing plans for deadwood; and improvement of SFM.
+That included the implementation of forest management plans, collection of deadwood, community-based forest management planning for FUGs, and survey of volume and types of deadwood and non-timber forest products.

 3. Technology for wood processing systems demonstrated.

-Explore pilot technologies for processing extracted deadwood, and seek options for increasing fuel efficiency by testing (i) technology to process deadwood for furniture production; (ii) technology to process deadwood as fuel for heating; and (iii) technology for improved fuel efficiency and building insulation.
-Output 3 also pursued cooperation with the private sector and other stakeholders on technology implementation.
+Explore pilot technologies for processing extracted deadwood, and seek options for increasing fuel efficiency by testing technology to process deadwood for furniture production; technology to process deadwood as fuel for heating; and technology for improved fuel efficiency and building insulation.